Artists’ Benevolent Fund

 The Fund might receive requests from:

-• Artists whose studios and/or entire bodies of work have been destroyed (e.g. as the result of fire, flood, storm, earthquake)
+• Artists whose studios and/or entire bodies of work have recently been destroyed (e.g. as the result of fire, flood, storm, earthquake)

 • Artists suffering illnesses that impact on their ability to maintain their artistic practice